ahubi/CarND-Path-Planning-Project/README.md

 s.set_points(pts_x, pts_y);
 ```
 ### Room for improvements
-* Add cost functions for maneuvers
+* Add trajectory generation and select trajectory based on cost functions
+* Regulate speed in a more fluent way
 * Add handling for suddenly stopping cars
 * Add handling for sharp lane changes of other cars
 * Add data based predictions
-* Add trajectory generation and select trajectory based on cost functions